sai-dev/sai/README.md

 SAI is a variable-komi fork of leela-zero, a Go program with no human provided knowledge.

+This means even though SAI and Leela Zero share many similarities, SAI brings its own specific features and things.

 Among [main differences](/docs/DIFFERENCES-SAI-LZ.md) between SAI and Leela Zero:

 - support for any komi